 No matter where you are, websites like AllTrails are fantastic resources when finding a nearby hiking trail.
 This lets you plan in advance so you can fully enjoy your trip without getting lost or stuck somewhere you shouldn’t.

-Hiking makes you stronger, as the terrain is often uneven, and thus you have to work harder to navigate.
+The experts at Nature and Nosh say, Hiking makes you stronger, as the terrain is often uneven, and thus you have to work harder to navigate.
 But hiking does more than the physical side; it lets you clear your mind and reconnect with nature.

 5. Get on a Team